hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

 ## Parameters Boxing

-Primitives values and simple parameters like:
+Primitive values and simple parameters like:

  - Any `java.lang.Number` such as `int`, `Integer`, or `Float`
  - `String`